 This calculator simplifies terms that may contain fractions, brackets or powers.

-What is a term?Term is a word for quite all stuff consisting of numbers, variables and arithmetic signs.
-This means that as well as as well as are terms.
+is a word for quite all stuff consisting of numbers, variables and arithmetic signs.
+This means that

 A term containing a square root sign is called root term.
 A term containing a fraction is called fractional term.

 A special set of terms are the polynomials consisting only of numbers and powers of x.